lulkebit/t3-cloneathon/README.md

 - DeepSeek Chat V3 & R1 (Free)
 - X.AI Grok 3 Beta & Mini

+## 🧪 Testing Instructions

+### Quick Start Testing

+1. **Visit the Live Demo:** Navigate to [https://t3-clonathon.lukeschroeter.de/](https://t3-clonathon.lukeschroeter.de/)

+2. **Create an Account:** Register with your email address, github or google profile through the secure Supabase authentication system

+3. **Add Your API Key:** When prompted, enter your OpenRouter API key in the settings.
+This enables access to all 20+ AI models
+   - Don't have an OpenRouter key?
+Get one free at [openrouter.ai](https://openrouter.ai)
+   - Your key is encrypted and stored securely

+4. **Start Chatting:** You're ready to explore all features immediately!

+### Local Development Note

+**⚠️ Local testing is currently not supported and not recommended.** The application relies on Supabase database functions with specialized configurations that are complex to replicate locally.
+The live demo provides the full, intended experience with all features working seamlessly.

+For the best testing experience and to evaluate all competition features, please use the deployed version above.

 ## 📸 Screenshots

 ### Main Chat Interface